Middle School at Carolina Hybrid

 A la carte classes are offered for 6th-12th grade.
 All middle and high school classes may be taken as a single course.
 We also offer lunch and study hall options to best fit your student’s schedule.

-Tuition: $450 per class, $50 application fee, $10 support fee, plus curriculum.
+Tuition: $450 per class, $50 enrollment fee, $10 support fee, plus curriculum.

-The application fee is capped at $250.
+The enrollment fee is capped at $250.

 -